ChristopherCFleming/ChristopherCFleming/README.md

 - 📫 How to reach me: check out my portfolio site
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: many otters have a favorite rock that they keep with them at all times

+Drop a line and lme know what you think of my projects below!